AElfProject/AElf/docs-sphinx/reference/smart-contract/genesis-contract.md

 In this article, we will discuss:

+- States related to smart contracts
 - Implementation of deploy and update contracts
 - How the contract will be loaded to the smart contract execution environment
 - The current process of deploying and updating aelf smart contracts
 - Other details of the Genesis Contract

-## `SmartContractRegistration` and `ContractInfo`
+## States related to smart contracts

+On aelf, each contract has the ability to read and write the general ledgers through a State defined by a protobuf message.

+The Genesis Contract uses `SmartContractRegistration` and `ContractInfo` states to store contract information in the general ledger of the aelf blockchain.

-There is a critical data structure defined in `aelf/core.proto`, called SmartContractRegistration:
+The data structure of `SmartContractRegistration` is defined in `aelf/core.proto`:

 ```C#
 message SmartContractRegistration {